I’ve been asked: In your opinion, what is it that people need to see or hear in order to feel confident they’re getting a good deal?

 Silk embroidered with over 1400 hours of embroidery work at the Maison Lemarié + additional 250 hours of work at the Chanel atelier itself.

 Now, consider the skilled labor involved and the time it takes to make this with a living wage in their local economy: Let’s use the Pucci gown above as an example.
 It took them 250 hours to bead and embroider the dress by hand in Italy.
 They are charging $22,500.
-This means they are only charging $90 per hour.
+The math on that comes to $90 per hour.

 Let’s cut this in half and generously assume the company takes only 50%.